AMSpears/above-all-security/README.md

 * [Above All Security, LLC](http://aboveall-security.com/).

-## Technologies Used for developed version
+## Technologies used for deployed version

 Due to the client's domain host system, I re-develop their site using the technologies below.